A mystery on the Aran Islands off the Irish West Coast has finally been solved by one of the world’s top geologists.

 The mystery of how they got there has finally been solved.

-The most likely culprit, a tsunami hasn't hit Ireland since 1755, when a magnitude 8.7 earthquake in Portugal sent tidal waves across the ocean to Ireland.
+The most likely culprit, a tsunami or at least very large waves.
+A tsunami hasn't hit the country since 1755 when a magnitude 8.7 earthquake in Portugal sent tidal waves across the ocean to Ireland.

-She said the mystery was solved and the ocean’s power is truly astonishing "The waves can just climb these cliffs in amazing ways," she said.
+The mystery was solved and the ocean’s power is truly astonishing.
+"The waves can just climb these cliffs in amazing ways," she said.